 Book series are an especially potent way to engage kids in books.
-My 13-year-old son is a chronically reluctant reader, but he can always get his head around revisiting the Hardy Boys, or Stevie and Susan in John Feinstein’s
+My 13-year-old son is a chronically reluctant reader, but he can always get his head around revisiting “The Hardy Boys” or Stevie and Susan in John Feinstein’s “Sports Beat Mystery” series.

 It’s not just the familiarity of the characters — when kids know they can handle the reading level and style of a series, they are more likely to dive back in.
 Even for kids for whom reading is not a challenge, the old favorites can be a comfortable and enriching respite before going on to something new.

 With the help of Secret Garden Bookshop in Seattle's Ballard neighborhood and a few discerning kids, we've compiled picks for classic book series with characters and stories that might help guide your kids from baby book-chuckers to lifelong readers.

 With titles like “No No Yes Yes,” “Yummy Yucky,” “Quiet, Loud” and so on, Petrocelli’s scenarios seem endless — and hilarious.
 Readers quickly get attached to the androgynous little character, as the toddler learns life lessons with bold colored backgrounds, such as, “Apple pie, Yummy!
 Mud pie, Yucky!”

 “Don’t Let the Pigeon Drive the Bus!” by Mo Willems